|

 actually do it.

-Cheryl Quintana Leader is one
+Quintana Leader is one who did, and she

-Her short film, “Tanto
+did it with style.
+Her short film, "Tanto

 Tiempo,” tells the story of a young

-Mexican-American woman and her Mexican mother who
+Mexican-American woman and her Mexican mother

-lifestyle.
-Eventually
+Anglo lifestyle.
+Eventually the daughter rediscovers

-the daughter rediscovers the value of her Aztec
+the value of her Aztec ancestry, bringing

-ancestry, bringing it and her mother back into her
+it and her mother back into her life.
+The film won MCA/Universal Television's

-“Hispanic Film Project” competition.
+1991-92 "Hispanic Film Project"

 Click